Ideas to Reality

 Long ago, I wrote a short article called “ideas are just a multiplier of execution”.
 It's one of the most popular things I've ever written, quoted and linked-to all over the web and books.

 A few days ago, I posted a free, open song contest idea just for the fun of it.
-It was just a thinking exercise after reading What Would Google Do.
-A total of one hour, including writing up a database schema for how it'd work.
+It was just a thinking exercise after reading the book called “What Would Google Do”.
+A total of one hour, including writing up the tech specs for how it’d work.

 I didn't intend to really do it.
 I just put it out there as an idea.
 Maybe it will influence the other companies already doing song contests.
 Maybe someone else will do it.